isOmarDev/tdd-stats-calculator/README.md

 ## Project Overview (TDD)

-The app is a simple Statistics Calculator built using Test-Driven Development (TDD) by wishful thinking.
+A simple Statistics Calculator built using Test-Driven Development (TDD) by wishful thinking.
 The goal of the project is to practice writing tests first, then implementing the calculation logic to make the tests pass.

 ## What is Statistics Calculation?